Pro4all-Cloud-Services/e2e-challange-vanilla/README.md

 - **Feature Files**: Write your Gherkin (`.feature`) scenarios in `features/`.
 - **Step Definitions**: Implement the test logic in `.steps.ts` files under `steps/`.
-- **Aditional Objects**: Feel free to structure any Page Object Model (POM) elements however you prefer.
+- **Addional Objects**: Feel free to structure any Page Object Model (POM) elements however you prefer.

 When you run `npm run e2e`, it will execute all scenarios in `features/` and use the step definitions in `steps/`.